anderspitman/anderspitman.net/entries/11/entry.md

 dump.

-I'll start by giving my working definition of what a dependency is, then I'll go through a list of things we might not typically think of as dependencies, but maybe should.
+I'll start by giving my working definition of what a dependency is, then I'll go through a list of common dependencies.
 Finally, I'll present a simple model I've started using for classifying dependencies.

 # What is a dependency?